-In addition to these core-funded and programmed outputs, the Service also works on other related outputs with bilateral and other external funding, and in conjunction with other agencies and organizations.
+In addition to these programmed activities, a very substantial volume of regular programme related work is undertaken by the Land Tenure Service in conjunction with other agencies and organizations.
 These include other UN agencies, such as for example UN-Habitat, the World Food Programme and the UN's regional commissions; the international financial organizations, including the World Bank, regional development and other banks; and increasingly, the NGO and private sectors.